scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-fp.md

     p.copy(crustType = ct)
 ```
 In the above code, we define the different methods on pizzas as _extension methods_.
 With `extension (p: Pizza)` we say that we want to make the methods available on instances of `Pizza`.
-The reciever
+The receiver
 in this case is `p`.

 {% endtab %}